Chaffelson/nipyapi/docs/authentication.rst

 This page shows how to configure the client for the three common modes we test via Docker Compose profiles.

 .. note::
+   **Test vs Production Certificates:**

-   Example snippets below reference the repository's generated test certificates and localhost URLs.
+   Example snippets below use the NiPyAPI repository's generated test certificates (``resources/certs/``) and localhost URLs for demonstration with the provided Docker profiles.

-   Replace any certificate/key/CA bundle paths with your own production credentials and endpoints when using NiPyAPI outside of the provided Docker profiles.
+   **For production deployments:** Replace certificate/key/CA bundle paths with your own production credentials and endpoints.
+The authentication patterns remain the same, only the paths and URLs change.

 Prerequisites
 -------------